nextcloud/vm/README.md

 **Q: Where do I tweak the settings for php-fpm?**
 <br />
-**A:** You can change the settings in /etc/php/7.2/fpm/pool.d/nextcloud.conf, but be aware; only change it if you know what you are doing!
+**A:** You can change the settings in `/etc/php/7.2/fpm/pool.d/nextcloud.conf`, but be aware; only change it if you know what you are doing!

 **Q: Some apps are not installed (like issuetemplate for example), when running the setup script**
 <br />
 **A:** https://github.com/nextcloud/vm/issues/639#issuecomment-416472543

-**Q: The downloaded file is just a few kilobyte, or corrupted**
+**Q: The downloaded file is just a few kilobytes, or corrupted**
 <br />
 **A:** This is due to heavy load on the server.
 Please try again in a few minutes.